- Educational Programs

 - Grant Writing

-The CareerVisions Model (career explorations) engages students from kindergarten through college in a variety of fun yet challenging activities that support them in defining and pursuing their career ambitions as they analyze and address their community concerns.
+CareerVisions (career explorations) engages students from kindergarten through college in a variety of fun yet challenging activities that support them in defining and pursuing their career ambitions as they analyze and address their community concerns.
 Students are engaged in an exploration of people, places and other things related to their field of interest.

-The Community Change Model (community engagement) is an award winning approach to engage students from kindergarten through college in identifying, analyzing and addressing social issues in their neighborhood through the dynamic integration of critical questions, interesting activities and references.
+Community Change (community engagement) is an award winning approach to engage students from kindergarten through college in identifying, analyzing and addressing social issues in their neighborhood through the dynamic integration of critical questions, interesting activities and references.
 In practice, Community Change is applied to a single issue identified and selected by the students.
 Past Community Change Projects have focused on such issues as drugs, gangs, and violence.

-The Legacy Model (cultural education) engages students from kindergarten through college in an exploration of their culture as it is manifested in their field of interest.
+Legacy (cultural education) engages students from kindergarten through college in an exploration of their culture as it is manifested in their field of interest.
 Legacy gives youth an idea of the kind of people they can be for themselves and their community.
 The goal of Legacy is to increase student awareness of their culture in their field of interest.
 Through fun, age-appropriate and challenging activities, students become aware of the presence and impact of their people in a variety of subjects and fields.

-The Money Move$ Model (financial literacy) engages youth and adults in learning about investment strategies through a variety of creative exploratory and expression exercises, as applied to findings from research.
+Money Move$ (financial literacy) engages youth and adults in learning about investment strategies through a variety of creative exploratory and expression exercises, as applied to findings from research.
 Money Move$ is comprised of nine different courses, each focusing on a particular investment type:

 - Foreign Exchange